AayushPatel006/Tweet-Mention-Recommendation/README.md

 # Automatic Tweet Mention Recommendation in X for Reporting Civic Issues - Case Study based on Mumbai City, India

+This repository contains the code implementation for the paper "Automatic Tweet Mention Recommendation in X for Reporting Civic Issues - Case Study based on Mumbai City, India" by Aayush Patel, Chaitya Dobariya, Dayanand Ambawade, Dhawal Thakkar and P. Balamurugan, accepted by 10th IEEE INTERNATIONAL SMART CITIES CONFERENCE 2024.

 This project implements an intelligent mention recommendation system for X (formerly Twitter) to improve communication between citizens and government authorities regarding civic issues in Mumbai, India.

 ## Table of Contents